 In this subject you'll be introduced to the skills and techniques used to create animation.
 You'll learn the technical side of how 3D animation is created in 3D software packages, as well as learn fundamental animation principles that make animation appealing to watch.
-You'll produce a number of small animated pieces as demonstrations of your new skills.
+You'll produce several small animated pieces as demonstrations of your new skills.